 - Missing no more than three Science or Math prerequisite courses prior to the VMCAS application deadline in September

-The University of Florida College of Veterinary Medicine does not have a minimum requirement for pre-veterinary experience in the admissions process.
-Pre-veterinary experience should reflect a wide range of responsibilities and quality of experiences rather than quantity of hours (that being said, applicants should have at minimum 500 hours of veterinarye experience).
+The University of Florida College of Veterinary Medicine does not have a minimum requirement for veterinary experience.
+Veterinary experience should reflect a wide range of responsibilities and quality of experiences rather than quantity of hours.
 We recommend that applicants be exposed to both large and small animal clinical practices before applying to our program under the supervision of veterinarians.
 This will give them an opportunity to shadow or work with a veterinarian and ultimately obtain letters of reference which are an important part of the application process.
 Research is also a valuable form of experience and working in a research environment as an undergraduate or graduate student may also help to develop skills important to veterinary medicine.

 Full Application Review

-Those students that pass the Objective Academic Assessment will have their entire vet school application reviewed individually by three members of the UFCVM Admissions Committee.
-Once again, there will be two applicant pools: Florida residents and Non-Florida residents, and the candidates will be scored and ranked on the following criteria:
+Applicants selected from the academic ranking will have their entire veterinary school application reviewed individually by two members of the UFCVM Admissions Committee.
+Once again, there will be two applicant pools: state-funded and self-funded.
+Candidates will be scored and ranked on the following criteria:

-50% – Academic History and Experience – Prerequisite GPA, GRE, undergraduate institution selectivity, academic load, number of withdrawals, research participation, teaching assistant positions, strength of academic references (if any), and academic flags/concerns.
+- Academic History and Experience: Academic load, number of withdrawals, research participation, teaching assistant positions, strength of academic references (if any), and academic flags/concerns.

-25% – Pre- Veterinary Experience and Preparation – Amount of legitimate pre-veterinary experience, amount of legitimate animal experience, strength of veterinary and animal related references, relationship between references and veterinary/animal experiences.
+- Veterinary Experience and Preparation: Amount of significant hours of veterinary experience, legitimate animal experience, strength of veterinary/animal-related references, relationship between references, and veterinary/animal experiences.

-25% – Overall Professionalism and Readiness to Matriculate – Overall professionalism of the application, strength of written communication skills, extracurricular experiences, community involvement, international experiences, awards and recognitions, non-veterinary or animal related employment experiences.
+- Overall Professionalism and Readiness to Matriculate: Overall professionalism of the application, strength of written communication skills, extracurricular experiences, community involvement, international experiences, awards and recognition, non-veterinary or animal related employment experiences.
 Candidates are encouraged to review the Technical Standards found in the Student Handbook as part of their application steps and admissions decision making process.